PennyLaneAI/pennylane-honeywell/README.rst

 Contributing
 ============

-We welcome contributions—simply fork the PennyLane-HQS repository, and then make a `pull request <https://help.github.com/articles/about-pull-requests/>`_ containing your contribution.
+We welcome contributions—simply fork the PennyLane-Honeywell repository, and then make a `pull request <https://help.github.com/articles/about-pull-requests/>`_ containing your contribution.
-All contributers to PennyLane-HQS will be listed as contributors on the releases.
+All contributers to PennyLane-Honeywell will be listed as contributors on the releases.

-We also encourage bug reports, suggestions for new features and enhancements, and even links to cool projects or applications built on PennyLane and HQS.
+We also encourage bug reports, suggestions for new features and enhancements, and even links to cool projects or applications built on PennyLane and Honeywell Quantum Solutions' machines.

 Contributors
 ============

-PennyLane-HQS is the work of many `contributors <https://github.com/XanaduAI/pennylane-hqs/graphs/contributors>`_.
+PennyLane-Honeywell is the work of many `contributors <https://github.com/XanaduAI/pennylane-honeywell/graphs/contributors>`_.

 If you are doing research using PennyLane, please cite our papers: